amr080/docs-template/docs/user/governance/council/index.md

   - /use/council/
 ---

-# Centrifuge Council
+# XFT Council

-The Centrifuge council currently consists of 9 councilors (this number can be changed by governance) who are elected by the CFG token holders.
-The council serves to represent the interest of all Centrifuge stakeholders, be they actively participating token holders or not.
+The XFT council currently consists of 9 councilors (this number can be changed by governance) who are elected by the CFG token holders.
+The council serves to represent the interest of all XFT stakeholders, be they actively participating token holders or not.
 Some of the tasks of the council are to:

 - Propose referenda to the benefit of the network
 - Veto proposals that are harmful to the network